henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/acquire-tokens.md

 	}
 }];
 ```

+>[!NOTE]
 > Our library uses the ASWebAuthenticationSession for authentication on iOS 12 by default.
-See more information about [default values, and support for other iOS versions](https://docs.microsoft.com/en-us/azure/active-directory/develop/customize-webviews).
+See more information about [default values, and support for other iOS versions](/azure/active-directory/develop/customize-webviews).

 ## Silently Acquiring an Updated Token